Charmungo98/project1-ivar-the-boneless/README.md

 ### 2.4 Contact Page

-* Feedback Form
+* Contact Form

+![feedback-form-image] (assets/readme-images/contact-form.png)

-    - The form allows the viewers to provide feedback and acks questions directly from the website.
+    - The form allows the viewers to provide feedback and ask questions directly from the website.

-* Wikipedia section
+* About Us section

+![find-out-more-image] (assets/readme-images/find-out-more.png)

-    - This section displays an imedia view of Ivar's wikipedia page, providing a link and allowing the viewer to browse the wikipedia page from the website.
+    - The about us section allows the user to learn a bit more about the developer/author and directs the viewer to the social media links in the footer.

 3. Technologies Used